bschollnick/QuickBBS/docs/design documents/frontend_design.md

 none should be added without deciding the question deliberately:

-- Blog posts kept as files in the albums tree stay inside the derivable-data rule (§1.1) — the post *is* the file.
+- Blog posts kept as files in the albums tree stay inside the derivable-data rule (Section 1.1) — the post *is* the file.
 The tension appears only if posts acquire state the filesystem cannot express: authored-vs-modified dates independent of file timestamps, draft status, comments.
 Each of those must either be encoded in the file itself or become a deliberate exception alongside user accounts.
 - Script state raises the same question more sharply, since anything a script accumulates while running is by definition not derivable from re-reading the tree.
-- Uploads end the read-only posture (§1.1) and enlarge the threat model (§1.6).
+- Uploads end the read-only posture (Section 1.1) and enlarge the threat model (Section 1.6).
 They require per-file ownership so each owner can manage their own files without affecting anyone else's — the reason they have been deferred rather than simply not built.

-Separately, tagging, metadata, ratings, comments, and editing are considered useful but unbuilt (§1.7); they are not listed here because they raise no principle conflict.
+Separately, tagging, metadata, ratings, comments, and editing are considered useful but unbuilt (Section 1.7); they are not listed here because they raise no principle conflict.